Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 #### Some data storage solutions

-If you have a local high performance computing center or data storage facility on your campus or with your organization, those are ideal locations.
+If you have a local high performance computing center or data storage facility on your campus or with your organisation, those are ideal locations.
 Get in touch with the people who support those facilities to ask for information.

 If you do not have access to these resources, you can back up on hard drives.
 Have two backups, and keep the hard drives in different physical locations.